pyOpenSci/software-peer-review/how-to/editors-guide.md

 Diversity is core to the pyOpenSci mission.
 As such it's important to have an editorial team comprised of an editor + 2 reviewers from diverse backgrounds.

-In your search for reviewers, please ensure ensure that there is diversity in the team supporting package review.
+In your search for reviewers, please ensure that there is diversity in the team supporting package review.
 Specifically both reviewers should have [different backgrounds and different gender-identities](reviewer-diversity) whenever possible. pyOpenSci [supports mentoring new reviewers if needed!](review-mentorship)

 [Read our finding reviewers guide for more on finding reviewers.](finding-reviewers)